uboslinux/ubos-docs/sphinx/users/firstsite.rst

       > sudo ubos-admin createsite
       App to run: wordpress
-      Hostname for app: family
+      Hostname for app: family.example.com
       App wordpress suggests context path /blog
       Enter context path: /blog
       Any accessories for wordpress?
 Enter list:
       Site admin user id (e.g. admin): admin
       Site admin user name (e.g. John Doe): admin
-      Site admin user password (e.g. s3cr3t):
+      Site admin user password (e.g. s3cr3t): .
       Site admin user e-mail (e.g. foo@bar.com): root@localhost

 #.
 Access your new app.
-You can reach it directly by visiting ``http://family/blog/``, or
+You can reach it directly by visiting ``http://family.example.com/blog/``, or
-   you can see the list of apps installed at host ``http://family/``, and select Wordpress from there.
+   you can see the list of apps installed at host ``http://family.example.com/``, and select Wordpress from there.

 If you are curious what UBOS just did under the hood, please refer to